10

 Safety first: Turn off power and gas before touching gas train components.

 - Step 1 – Observe ignition sequence: Restore power and gas, call for heat, and watch through the sight glass.
-Note whether the ignitor glows, gas flows, and flame appears each attempt.
+Note whether the ignitor glows, gas flows, and a flame appears with each attempt.

 - Step 2 – Service flame sensor and ignitor: Clean the flame sensor as described in earlier steps.
 Inspect the ignitor for cracks or discoloration.
 If the ignitor glows very dimly or not at all, it should be replaced.